Product Journey Walkthrough

 How to read the Product Journey

-You can access your Product Journey from the drop-down menu of “Customer Behavior” reports in the top menu bar.
+You can access your Product Journey from the drop-down menu of “Customer Behavior” reports in the side menu bar.

 Below is an example Product Journey from one of our test stores.
-This report shows the most frequent buying patterns of the store's returning customers over the last two years.
+This report shows the most frequent buying patterns of the store's returning customers over the last 48 months.
 (Remember - we're only focused on the buying behavior of repeat customers, so customers who only placed one order in the report's time period are excluded.)

 Every Product Journey consists of four columns.
-The first and left-most column displays the most common products that were purchased on a repeat customer’s first order.
-Each bar in the column represents a different product (labeled above), and the relative size of each bar matches that product’s percentage of total sales.
+The first column on the left shows the most common products purchased on a customer's first order.
+Each bar in the column represents a different product and the size of each bar is proportional to that product’s percentage of total sales.

 We'll look at these columns more closely in a minute, but now let's focus on the links that run between the columns.
 These paths or “noodles” track the most common sequences of repeat sales.
 The thicker noodles correspond to the most common paths.
-In the example above, you can see that the thickest noodle links the Vegan Fudge Brownie Shake Subscriptions in the first and second columns.
-This means that customers who ordered a Vegan Fudge Brownie Shake Subscription on their first order were very likely to order the same product on their second order.
-They weren't nearly as likely to buy a Vegan Pineapple Shake on their second order, as you can tell from the much thinner noodle linking those products.
+In the example above, you can see that the thickest noodle links the Vegan Plant Shake Milk Tea in the first and second columns.
+This means that customers who ordered a Vegan Plant Shake Milk Tea on their first order were very likely to order the same product on their second order.
+They weren't nearly as likely to buy a Party Value Pack on their second order, as you can tell from the much thinner noodle linking those products.

 So without looking at a single number, you can already start seeing patterns and answering basic questions.
 Here are some questions that any Product Journey should help answer:

-• The Vegan Fudge Brownie Shake Subscription is clearly the most popular product across all repeat orders.
+- The Vegan Plant Shake Milk Tea is clearly the most popular product across all repeat orders.
+It is consistently reordered, even through to the fourth order, maintaining a strong presence throughout.

-• For customers who buy product A, how likely are they to repurchase A vs ordering product B or C?
+- For customers who buy product A, how likely are they to repurchase A vs ordering product B?

-• In addition to being the most popular product, the Vegan Fudge Brownie Shake Subscription appears to retain the highest percentage of customers across repeat orders.
-In contrast, although the Vegan Shake Subscription (pink) drew a high share of first and second orders, nearly all customers who bought this on their second order either moved on to a new product or didn't reorder anything altogether.
+- In addition to being the most popular product, the Vegan Plant Shake Milk Tea appears to retain the highest percentage of customers across repeat orders.
+In contrast, although the Unicorn Vitamins Subscription (red) drew a high share of first and second orders, nearly all customers who bought this on their second order didn't reorder anything after this.

 Potential takeaways:

-• Is there an opportunity to start a sample program with Vegan Fudge Brownie Shakes?
+- Is there an opportunity to start a sample program with Vegan Plant Shake Milk Tea?

-• Should marketing dollars be allocated away from other flavors towards Vegan Fudge Brownie Shakes?
+- Should marketing dollars be allocated away from other flavors towards Vegan Plant Shake Milk Tea?

-• Should the Vegan Shake Subscription (a variety pack) try a different combination of flavors?
+- Should the Party Value Pack (a variety pack) try a different combination of flavors?

 Of course, to answer any of these questions, it helps to have more detail.
 To see exact numbers for different products and paths on your Product Journey, you can hover your cursor over any part of the chart: